jordiperendreu/wallet-kata/README.md

 # Wallet Kata

-This Kata implements the implementation of a Wallet service.
+This Kata implements a simple Wallet service.

 Index: